 Reviews published in RSC Chemical Biology must be very high quality, authoritative, state-of-the-art accounts of the selected research field.
 Reviews are invited by the RSC Chemical Biology Editorial Board and Editorial Office.
 Authors interested in submitting a review should contact the Editorial Office at email@example.com.

 Reviews may be shorter summaries highlighting important recent developments, or more detailed, balanced accounts, of the selected research field.
 Reviews should be timely and provide new insight to the existing literature as well as being of general interest to the chemical biology community.
 They should focus on key developments, rather than be comprehensive reviews of the literature, and can provide perspectives of the future development in the field.

 Authors are encouraged to identify areas in the field where further developments are imminent or of urgent need, and of significance to the community in general.
 All Reviews undergo a rigorous and full peer review procedure, in the same way as full Papers.

 Opinions are short, personal viewpoints on a topic of current interest to the community.
 They can be speculative in nature, and provided that they are not defamatory to the work of others, can be controversial and stimulate counter-opinion.
 They should contain rigorous, evidence-backed scientific justification, and bring significant and valuable insights to the field.

-Opinions are typically three to four pages in length and are normally published by invitation of the RSC Chemical Biology Editorial Board or Editorial Office.
+Opinions are typically three to four pages in length and are published by invitation of the RSC Chemical Biology Editorial Board or Editorial Office.
+Authors interested in submitting a review should contact the Editorial Office at firstname.lastname@example.org.
 Opinions undergo a rigorous and full peer review procedure, in the same way as Full Papers.